Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• Looking at the maximum DrawDown of -36.4 days in the last 5 years of Vanguard Extended Market Index Fund, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-24.5 days)
+• The maximum drop from peak to valley over 5 years of Vanguard Extended Market Index Fund is -36.4 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

 • During the last 3 years, the maximum reduction from previous high is -26.9 days, which is lower, thus worse than the value of -18.8 days from the benchmark.